replicatedhq/replicated-field-labs/lab1-kots/lab1-e3-support-cli/README.md

 ![app-ready](./img/app-ready.png)

-If you leave the instance for a while, you should also notice the cpu graphs settle down
+If you leave the instance for a while, you should also notice the CPU graphs settle down

 ![stable-graphs](./img/stable-graphs.png)